colabottles/toddl/posts/enough-with-dark-patterns-already.md

 ## This Isn't Going To Go Over Well

-and I couldn't be anymore invested in wanting to have a contentious debate about it.
+and I couldn't be any more invested in wanting to have a contentious debate about it.
 If you disagree, you disagree.
 Think long about it before contacting me.
 Just because it doesn't directly affect you doesn't mean it doesn't affect someone else.
 That goes for anything in this world.

 ## Your Naming Conventions Are Suspect